jonathanolson/slither/notes/patterns.md

       - Could we... rely on AJAX to load rules?
   -
   - HOW TO REGENERATE RULES THAT INVOLVE TRIANGLES... omg (we had a loop fix)
+    - Do the new binary collection generation approach
   -
   - Highlander + color:
     - Essentially a "red exit edge" is where the color is forced to be the same for the entire exit